 While it may feel like a hassle initially, improving these practices will help streamline your processes.
 Better organization of user data may even shed light on new marketing opportunities.

-An organizational commitment to security is attractive to employees and third parties alike.
+An organizational commitment to all aspects of security is attractive to employees and third parties alike.

-This identity will open the door to partnerships with organizations that also value security, diminishing risk, and ultimately putting you in good company.
+This will open the door to partnerships with organizations that also value security, which diminishes risk and ultimately puts you in good company.

 70 Compliance Statistics to Know in 2022Read article

 It’s clear why security compliance is key for success, but how do you do it correctly?
-Below, we discuss eight best practices to help you strengthen your IT security program.
+Below, we discuss nine best practices to help you strengthen your IT security program.

-While regulatory frameworks explain what protections organizations must have in place, they often don’t describe exactly how to implement them.
+Regulatory frameworks explain what protections organizations must have in place.
+But they often don’t describe exactly how to implement them.
 This depends on an organization’s operations and resources.

-Before implementing a security compliance program, make a plan with the help of HR, IT, compliance, and upper management to ensure everyone is on the same page.
+Before implementing a security compliance program, align with HR, IT, compliance, and upper management to make a plan.
 This plan should include which standards you’re expected to comply with and how you plan to achieve compliance.

-Sometimes, security threats can feel far-removed, tempting us to only monitor what’s dictated by compliance regulations.
+Sometimes, security threats can feel far-removed.
+It's tempting to only monitor what’s dictated by compliance regulations.
 However, failing to monitor for real threats thoroughly makes an organization a prime target for cyber criminals.